jeffkdev/sokol-zig-examples/README.md

 # sokol-zig-examples

-Some of the Sokol examples running in Zig 0.13.0 (June 2024).
+Some of the Sokol examples running in Zig 0.15.0-dev.1380+e98aeeb73 (August 2025).
 Intended to be used as a reference or starting point for anyone looking to use Zig make games.
 Working platforms:
  - Windows (OpenGL)
  - Web (GLES3)
  - MacOS (OpenGL) [Not recently tested, may not work]